Video Game: Call of Duty: Black Ops 2

 David Mason: He's just a sad old man talking to himself.
 Let him talk.

-Smug Snake: Manuel Noriega.
+- Smug Snake: Manuel Noriega, who constantly walks around with a gigantic smirk on his face.
 At one point Woods even asks him "What the hell are you looking so smug about?"

 Menendez: This video is triggered to play upon my assassination.
 Cordis Die, you know how to proceed.
 My death will shine light upon ubiquitous darkness...